 Pam Lee is a partner with the firm and handles a wide variety of municipal law, land use and planning, affordable housing, and labor and employment matters.
-Currently, Ms. Lee serves as the Assistant City Attorney for the cities of Cerritos and Rialto.
+Currently, Ms. Lee serves as the Assistant City Attorney for Cerritos.
 Ms. Lee regularly advises her clients regarding the Brown Act, Political Reform Act, Public Records Act, planning and zoning laws, CEQA, and affordable housing laws.
 In addition, Ms. Lee assists in the negotiation of various development agreements and affordable housing agreements.

 Ms. Lee also specializes in labor and employment and routinely provides counsel on employee discipline, leave and accommodation issues (under CFRA, FEHA, ADA, FMLA, etc.), wage and hour laws, and employee benefits (CalPERS, ACA, etc.).
 Ms. Lee also provides management-side representation in labor relations, serving as a labor negotiator for public agencies and advising clients on the relevant laws and practical considerations related to labor negotiations, including impasse, fact-finding obligations, and short-term and long-term impacts of collective bargaining agreements.
 Ms. Lee routinely counsels local civil service commissions/personnel boards and handles matters before the Employment Development Department, the California Unemployment Insurance Appeals Board, the Department of Fair Employment and Housing, the Equal Employment Opportunity Commission, and the Public Employment Relations Board.

 Ms. Lee’s litigation experience includes multi-million dollar inverse condemnation, eminent domain, CEQA, and constitutional rights claims in both State and Federal courts.
 She has argued before the California Supreme Court on the matter of City of Perris v.
 Stamper, et al., (2016), 1 Cal.5th 576.